Can You Help Us With Photographs Of This Trek?

 You cannot rest for a long time anywhere on the trail.
 The sun shines high and there is no shade.
 If you are tired, do not stop except for short breaks in the open.
 Once you are on the climb to the fort, there are a few places that give you respite from the harsh sun.
 Use these places to rest and recover for the journey ahead.

-Protip Plan your travel in such a way that you are at Waghambe village by 2 PM.
-That way you can reach the Salher Fort summit in time for a beautiful sunset and camp at the top.
+Plan your travel in such a way that you are at Waghambe village by 2 PM. that way you can reach the Salher fort summit in time for a beautiful sunset and camp at the top.
 The temperature will be cooler by the time you set up your tents.

 The col acts as a wind tunnel where the wind compresses between the two hills and blows in full force.